 Zac Efron, the former teenage star of High School Musical, has spoken recently about his struggle with alcohol and drugs.
 Following a high-profile trip to rehab, Efron appeared to go on drinking and even injured himself so severely in a fall that doctors had to wire his jaw shut.

 Daniel Radcliffe, who rose to mega-stardom playing the world’s most famous wizard, Harry Potter, admits that growing up in the spotlight can be difficult.
-Radcliffe has opened up in recent years about his struggles with alcoholism during adolescence.
-He describes drinking heavily to deal with issues of self-consciousness, and even recounts showing up to shoot Harry Potter while still drunk from the night before.
+Radcliffe opened up in recent years about his struggles with drinking during adolescence.
+He describes drinking heavily to deal with issues of self-consciousness and even recounts showing up to shoot Harry Potter while still drunk from the night before.
 Now in recovery, Radcliffe remembers becoming a recluse at age 20.
 He added that “I’m a fun, polite person, and it turned me into a rude bore.”4,16

-More Articles On Famous Addicts
+More Articles on Famous Alcoholics and Addicts

 “I would never be sitting here with you, no way, no chance [if I hadn’t quit],” he said.
 “I wouldn’t have been able to have access to myself or other people, or even been able to take in other people, if I hadn’t changed my life.”7